Finite-time blowup in a parabolic-parabolic-elliptic chemotaxis model involving indirect signal production: Pointwise estimates for chemical concentration

 \section{Pointwise estimates for chemical concentration}

-This section is devoted to the deduction of uniform-in-time pointwise estimates for $v$ and $w$, based on Lemma~\ref{le: basic estimates} with additional symmetry assumptions.
+This section is devoted to the deduction of uniform-in-time pointwise estimates for $v$ and $w$, based on Lemma~\ref{le: basic estimates}.
+Specifically, we show that symmetric functions from Sobolev spaces can be embedded into certain weighted Sobolev spaces, as established in~\cite{GuedesdeFigueiredo2011}.
 For convenience, we shall switch to the radial notation without any further comment, e.g., writing $v (r, t)$ instead of $v (x, t)$ when appropriate.
 Throughout the sequel, we assume that the radius $R$ of the ball $\Omega$ is fixed.
-Consequently, it will not be explicitly stated that the generic constants $C(p), C(m,M,B,\kappa), \ldots$ may vary from line to line, and may additionally depend on $R$.
+Consequently, it will not be explicitly stated that generic constants $C(p), C(m,M,B,\kappa), \ldots$ may vary from line to line, and additionally depend on $R$.

 The main results of this section are presented as follows.